balesh2/geode/geode-redis/README.md

     * --name: A name you create for your server.
     * --locators: This is the location of the locator you started in step 1.
     * --server-port: The port that Geode clients connect to.
-    * --compatible-with-redis-port: The port that your Compatible with Redis client will connect to.
+    * --compatible-with-redis-port: The port that your Redis client will connect to.

     Your Geode instance should now be up and running (1 locator and 1 server) and ready to accept Redis commands.